WHAT'S DEFFY?

 About stripping DFF files

-The procudure in Deffy is simple: blue select your compressed .DFF file(s) after loading them and click the 'Strip selected files' button (in fact you can also select uncompressed files with it... they will be skipped automatically).
+The procedure in Deffy is simple: blue select your compressed .DFF file(s) after loading them and click the 'Strip selected files' button (in fact you can also select uncompressed files with it... they will be skipped automatically).
 The original won't be overwritten.
 You will get a new .DFF file with '_DSD' added to the file name.
 Deffy writes the stripped .DFF files to the same directory as the original (in a subdirectory called 'Stripped') or will ask you where to write them, depending on a setting that can be changed through 'Settings...'.

 Be aware: removal of compression is not reversable.
-Your original compressed .DFF file will not be touched by Deffy and will remain compressed, but if you delete that original, the uncompressed .DFF file can not be compressed again (at least not by Deffy - ever).
+Your original compressed .DFF file will not be touched by Deffy and will remain compressed, but if you delete that original, the uncompressed .DFF file can not be compressed again (at least not by Deffy - currently).

 About reversing channels in two channel .DFF files

-The procudure in Deffy to reverse channels: blue select your uncompressed .DFF file(s) after loading them and click the 'Reverse channels' button (in fact you can also select compressed files with it... they will be skipped automatically).
+The procedure in Deffy to reverse channels: blue select your uncompressed .DFF file(s) after loading them and click the 'Reverse channels' button (in fact you can also select compressed files with it... they will be skipped automatically).
 The original won't be overwritten.
 You will get a new .DFF file with '_RC' added to the file name (Reversed Channels).
 Deffy writes the reversed .DFF files to the same directory as the original (in a subdirectory called 'Reversed') or will ask you where to write them, depending on a setting that can be changed through 'Settings...'.
 Contrary to the stripping (see previous paragraph), reversed files can be reversed back.
 If you reverse a reversed file, you will end up with the orginal (the left and right channels where they were originally).

 Is Deffy free?
 Yes!
 And what are the limitations?